Ketan-vora/GitDemo/PITCHME.md

       - The file that you uploaded should now be located in your repository branch on Github
  -  if you want to pull then
  - git pull upstream master
 ---
+**Remove folders recursively**
+In the command-line, navigate to your local repository.
+Ensure you are in the default branch: git checkout master.
+The rm -r command will recursively remove your folder: git rm -r folder-name.
+Commit the change: ...
+Push the change to your remote repository:
+---
 **Markdown (Atom / Visual Studio Code):**
 - README.md which was created in the above steps, if needs to be updated, the IDE will be used.